Skip to main content

 3. If no custom language is chosen from steps 1 and 2, Avicenna sets the participant's language to Base.

-4. For showing every content, Avicenna checks whether the content is provided by the researcher in the participant's preferred language.
+4. For showing every study content, Avicenna checks whether the content is provided by the researcher in the participant's preferred language.

-5. If the content is available in the participant's preferred language, then, Avicenna shows the content in that language.
+5. If the content is available in the participant's preferred language, then Avicenna shows the content in that language.

 6. If the content is not available in the participant's preferred language, the Base version of the content is loaded and shown.